aws-samples/eks-security-with-falco/README.md

 # Container Runtime Security with Falco

 This demonstration is designed to explain how to use CNCF Falco for your Container Runtime security in Amazon EKS.
+We are going from deploying Falco inside you EKS cluster integrating with CloudWatch and create custom metrics.

 **We are going to use a already provisioned EKS (Elastic Kubernetes Service) cluster, if you want to provision a new cluster please check [here](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html).**